Powerlearnproject/se-day1-assignment-ChidiUmeh/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.\
 Software Engineering is the act of coding and building applications to solve real_world problems.
 We live in a world of technology where technology makes work easier.
 Take for instance a bank mobile application.
 Users can easily make transaction instead of going to the bank thereby reducing stress for both customers and the bank staffs.

-Identify and describe at least three key milestones in the evolution of software engineering.
 The birth of software engineering in 1968 marked a shift from ad-hoc programming to structured development, addressing the software crisis.
 In the 1970s, structured programming emerged, improving maintainability by introducing modularity and control structures.
 The Agile Manifesto in 2001 revolutionized software development by promoting iterative, flexible, and collaborative approaches over rigid methodologies like Waterfall.

-List and briefly explain the phases of the Software Development Life Cycle.
 The Software Development Life Cycle (SDLC) consists of several phases that guide software development from inception to deployment and maintenance.
 These include:
 Planning – Defines project scope, objectives, resources, and feasibility to ensure successful development.
 Requirement Analysis – Gathers and documents user needs and system requirements for clarity and accuracy.